eclipse-cyclonedds/cyclonedds-cxx/docs/manual/howtos/status.rst

 	while (0 == wr.publication_matched_status().current_count())
 		std::this_thread::sleep_for(std::chrono::milliseconds(20));

-, here the writer will poll the total number of readers that are receiving data from it at a 20 millisecond interval for as long as there are no readers.
+The writer polls the total number of readers that are receiving data from it at 20 millisecond intervals for as long as there are no readers.